tarun05rawat/tarun05rawat/README.md

 ## 👋 Hi there!

-I'm Tarun, a passionate and diligent Computer Science student at Michigan State University, focusing on Web Development, Python, and Artificial Intelligence.
+I'm Tarun, a passionate Computer Science student at Michigan State University, focusing on Web Development, Python, and Artificial Intelligence.
 I am committed to mastering new skills and thrive in challenging environments.
 My technical expertise is complemented by impactful leadership roles that enhance my collaborative projects.

 ### 🎓 Education

-- **Bachelor of Science, Computer Science**
+- **Bachelors in Computer Science**
   - Michigan State University, College of Engineering
   - September 2023 - May 2027
   - Awards: Dean's List, Presidential and Honors Scholarships (Top 1% at MSU)